bfatmab/ML_Regressions/README.md

 # ML_Regressions
-This repository includes some regression models and which provides  knowledge about regrression to you.
+This repository includes some regression models codes and which provides  knowledge about regrression to you.
+Regresyon modelleri kodları içerir ve regresyonlar hakkında bilgi temin eder.